ChristianBagshaw/Improved-methods-for-finding-imaginary-quadratic-fields-with-high-n-rank/Full Implementation/README.md

 # Full Implementation

 This directory contains the code necessary for a large-scale, full implementation of Algorithm 3.2 with explicit ideal independence testing.
-Thus, for the prime p=3 this is not completely, and the directory  `Full Implementation p=3` should be looked at.
+Thus, for the prime p=3 this is not optimal, and the directory `Full Implementation p=3` should be looked at.
 But, this implementation will still work incredibly well for p=3.
 An example of how to run this implementation is given at the bottom of this file, with an example.

 When discussing finding fields of high p-rank, this document the variable "q" is used instead of "p" to avoid confusion with the "p" used in the names of files.